programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 ## Add a user to connect to the database

-A user is an account that connects to a database.
-Below, we are adding a new user so that this new user ID connects only to the new database.
-Using this user account for this one connection limits exposure to other databases in case password for this user is compromised.
+A user is an account that has permission to connect to a database.
+Below, we are adding a new user so that this account connects only to the new database.
+Using this user account for one connection to this database limits exposure to other databases in case the password for this user is compromised.
 Giving a user the least privileges it needs to perform what you need it to do reduces the risk if someone else learns your user's password.
 For example, if a user can only read a database, it is less of a risk if the password is cracked than for a user that can also change or delete the database.

 In the MySQL Workbench menu click **Server** and then **Users and Privileges**